rafaelchiafarelli/harpia/README.md

     message home {
         repeteable[10] char name["^[a-z0-9_\-]+$"]
     }
-    this will create a message, with a array of printable characters of max size 10.
+    this will create a message, with an array of printable characters of max size 10.

 * <index> is the index of the variable that will always begin with 1
 * <table_name> is the name of the table that will be created.